andornaut/statezero/README.md

 ## Usage

 Statezero maintains a single state graph, which is initialized to an empty object.
-Users of this library can:
+Users can:

 * Retrieve the current [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)